miklevin/MikeLev.in/_posts/2024-10-11-spa-test-endpoints.md

 really got to change my focus to performing the actual client work itself.
 But now I've got a framework, ho ho ho.

+## Proprietary Data Security A Concern For Online Apps Launch

 And even though I haven't made it mutli-tenant yet and ready to host, I know that work is ahead of me as soon as people start seeing this thing and asking where they can use it online.
 I'm going to bide some time talking about how with